 The International League Against Epilepsy (ILAE) describes a tonic seizure as a rigid, violent muscular contraction, fixing the limbs in some strange position.
 There is usually deviation of the eyes and the head towards one side, and this may amount to rotation involving the whole body (sometimes actually causing the patient to turn around, even two or three times).
 The features are distorted; the colour of the face, unchanged at first, rapidly becomes pale and then flushed and often livid as the fixation of the chest by these spasms stops the movements of respiration.
 The eyes are open or closed; the conjuctiva is insensitive; the pupils dilate widely as cyanosis comes on.
 As the spasm continues it commonly changes in its relative intensity and different part causing slight alterations in position of the limbs.2

 This description highlights the focal and autonomic features that may be present in tonic seizures.
 Bilateral, symmetric (or asymmetric) tonic seizures may be generalized or focal in onset, whereas unilateral tonic seizures are most likely focal in onset, originating from the contralateral hemispheric.
-Chatrian and colleagues used the term tonic-autonomic seizures to emphasize the autonomic alterations often present during tonic seizures.3 The most common alteration was arrest of respiration, followed by a gasp ...
+Chatrian and colleagues used the term tonic-autonomic seizures to emphasize the autonomic alterations often present during tonic seizures.3 The most common alteration was arrest of respiration, followed by ...